OneKeyHQ/firmware/README.md

 Using [Conventional Commits](COMMITS.md) is strongly recommended and might be enforced in future.

-Also please have a look at the docs, either in the `docs` folder or at  [docs.trezor.io](https://docs.trezor.io) before contributing.
+Also please have a look at the docs, either in the `docs` folder or at [docs.onekey.so](https://docs.onekey.so/) before contributing.
 The [misc](docs/misc/index.md) chapter should be read in particular because it contains some useful assorted knowledge.

 ## Security vulnerability disclosure

-Please report suspected security vulnerabilities in private to [security@satoshilabs.com](mailto:security@satoshilabs.com), also see [the disclosure section on the Trezor.io website](https://trezor.io/security/).
-Please do NOT create publicly viewable issues for suspected security vulnerabilities.
+Please report suspected security vulnerabilities in private to [hi@onekey.so](mailto:hi@onekey.so), Please do NOT create publicly viewable issues for suspected security vulnerabilities.

 ## Issue Labels